fullcalendar/fullcalendar-docs/_docs-v3/scheduler.md

 npm install jquery fullcalendar fullcalendar-scheduler
 ```

-Then, you must install a build system like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) that will automatically bundle all of your code.
+Install a build system like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) that will automatically bundle all of your code.
 [See an example repo that uses Webpack &raquo;](https://github.com/fullcalendar/scheduler-webpack-example)

-Then, write a module that imports both jQuery, FullCalendar, and Scheduler:
+Write a module that imports both jQuery, FullCalendar, and Scheduler:

 ```js
 import $ from 'jquery';